Non-residents of Canada

 If you receive Canadian income that is subject to Part XIII tax:

-If you think an incorrect amount of Part XIII tax has been deducted from your income, contact us.
+If you think an incorrect amount of Part XIII tax has been deducted from your income, contact the Canada Revenue Agency.

 For more information about Part XIII tax, see Information Circular IC77-16, Non-Resident Income Tax.